Fortress conservation: Legal aspects

+Debate

+The practice of evicting inhabitants to protect nature was referred to as the Yosemite model.
+Famed paleontogist and conservationist Richard Leakey argued that there is no such thing as indigenous people and argued for the removal of what he referred to as “settlers” from protected areas.
+Steven Sanderson, who was president of the Wildlife Conservation Society, argued that the entire global conservation agenda had been “hijacked” by advocates for indigenous peoples, placing wildlife and biodiversity at peril.

-While the fortress conservation model views human as being inherently destructive to the environment, some have argued that the most efficient conservation methods involve transferring rights over land from public domain to its indigenous inhabitants, who have had a stake for millennia in preserving the forests that they depend on.
+Others, such as indigenous rights activists, have argued that the most efficient conservation methods involve transferring rights over land from public domain to its indigenous inhabitants, who have had a stake for millennia in preserving the forests that they depend on.
 This includes the protection of such rights entitled in existing laws, such as the Forest Rights Act in India, where concessions to land continue to go mostly to powerful companies.
 The transferring of such rights in China, perhaps the largest land reform in modern times, has been argued to have increased forest cover.
-Granting title of the land has shown to have two or three times less clearing than even state run parks, notably in the Brazilian Amazon.
+Granting title of the land has shown to have less clearing than state run parks, notably in the Brazilian Amazon.
 Even while the largest cause of deforestation in the world's second largest rainforest in the Congo is smallholder agriculture and charcoal production, areas with community concessions have significantly less deforestation as communities are incentivized to manage the land sustainably, even reducing poverty.
 Additionally, evicting inhabitants from protected areas often under the fortress conservation model often leads to more exploitation of the land as the native inhabitants then turn to work for extractive companies to survive.

-Militarization

-Conservation charities, the biggest of which is the World Wildlife Fund have increasingly militarized the campaign against poaching.
-Such poaching is often by organized criminal gangs that prey on the endangered species and, in 2018, 50 park rangers were killed globally.
-Veterans from the wars in Afghanistan and Iraq have been recruited to teach forest rangers counterinsurgency techniques and ex–special forces operatives promote their services at wildlife conferences.
-This has often involved recruiting paramilitary groups who are then supplied with military grade weaponry.

-Prevalence
+Controversies

 Up to 250,000 people worldwide have been forcibly evicted from their homes to make way for conservation projects since 1990, according to the UN special rapporteur on the rights of indigenous peoples.
+Another estimate put the total number of people displaced between 10.8 million and 173 million.
+They are sometimes referred to as conservation refugees.